-26. Please answer:
+31. Please answer:

-Very likely Likely Unlikely Very unlikely Don't know/ Not applicable (a) How likely are local police officers to collect bribes from traders and small merchants, so that they can carry on their activity? (b) How likely are police in your country to receive bribes from criminal organizations to turn a blind eye to their illegal activities (like selling drugs on the streets)? (c) How likely are the police to arrest innocent people and take them to court on false charges in order to solicit bribes or to fill a quota? (d) How likely are political dissidents to be secretly

-imprisoned or killed by agents of the state?

-(e) How likely are government agents to intercept

-(wiretap) private telephone or electronic

-communications of regular citizens , without
+Very likely Likely Unlikely Very unlikely Don't know/ Not applicable (a) How likely are local police officers to collect bribes from traders and small merchants, so that they can carry on their activity? (b) How likely are police in your country to receive bribes from criminal organizations to turn a blind eye to their illegal activities (like selling drugs on the streets)? (c) How likely are the police to arrest innocent people and take them to court on false charges in order to solicit bribes or to fill a quota? (d) How likely are prosecutors to indict innocent people on false charges in order to fill a quota? (e) How likely are political dissidents to be secretly imprisoned or killed by agents of the state? (f) How likely are government agents to intercept (wiretap) private telephone or electronic communications of regular citizens , without judicial authorization? (g) How likely are government agents to intercept (wiretap) private telephone or electronic communications of political opponents , without judicial authorization? (h) How likely is it that an inmate breaks out of a maximum security prison? (i) How likely is it that an inmate breaks out of an ordinary prison?

-judicial authorization?

-(f) How likely are government agents to intercept

-(wiretap) private telephone or electronic

-communications of political opponents , without

-judicial authorization?

-(g) How likely is it that an inmate breaks out of a

-maximum security prison?

-(h) How likely is it that an inmate breaks out of an

-ordinary prison?

-27. How much influence do criminal organizations, such as drug cartels or arms smugglers, have on the policies and actions of the following institutions of your country?
+32. How much influence do criminal organizations, such as drug cartels or arms smugglers, have on the policies and actions of the following institutions of your country?

 Very strong influence Significant influence Minor influence No influence Don't know/ Not applicable

 (a) Members of the government

 (b) Members of the courts

 (c) The police

 (d) The military

+(e) Warlords